dabeaz/curio/docs/reference.rst

    This class represents an asynchronous file as returned by the ``aopen()`` function.
 Normally, instances are created by the ``aopen()`` function.
-   However, it can be wrapped around an already-existing file object that was opened using the built-in ``open()`` function.
+   However, it can be wrapped around an already-existing file object.

 The following methods are redefined on :class:`AsyncFile` objects to be compatible with coroutines.
 Any method not listed here will be